Automated-Islet-Analysis/Automated_Islet_Analysis/README.md

-# Image_treatment-
+# Automated analysis of islet in eye
 **Version 0.1**

-Description of project(similar to presentation):
-Project relevance
+Diabetes affects 1 out of 8 adults in our modern society.
+Diabetes is caused by a deficit in Insulin secretion of pancreatic Beta-cells.

+Understanding the electrical coupling of Beta-cells could help understand the causes of insulin deficits in diabetic patients and help cure diabetes.

+This project automates the measurement of the electrical activity of Beta-cells from fluorescence microscopy recordings.
+It is a java desktop app that relies on image processing techniques such as registration, filtering, and thresholding to identify Beta-cells and measure their electrical activity (mean intensity in recordings) through time.

-5 tools provided, Planar motion correction, depth motion correction, automated search of beta cells, manual selection of beta cells, measurements of mean intensity
+To achieve this, we provide 5 tools, Planar motion correction performed with the SimpleElastix registration toolkit, depth motion correction, automated search of beta cells, manual selection of beta cells and measurements of mean intensity.

-Ouput files are savind motion corrected video, frame with ROI shown, .cvs with all the coordinates of cells, mean intensity measurements as .cvs file for each cell
+The ouput files that can be saved for further anaylis are the motion corrected videos for both planar and depth motion, an image of the Islet with all the identified cells are shown, a .cvs with all the coordinates of cells and a .cvs file with mean intensity measurements of a region of intrest (ROI) for each cell.

 ---
 ## Installation